NVISION Centers

 When you develop cataracts, there are several symptoms that may appear, but in early stages, these may be irregular, mildly annoying, or mimic an existing condition like a refractive error.
 Most cataracts develop slowly, so the symptoms may progress in ways that you get used to easily.
 If you do not get regular eye exams so an optometrist or ophthalmologist can keep track of your vision changes, then you may experience serious symptoms before you get appropriate treatment.

-• Reduced intensity or yellowing of colors.
-Colors may seem dimmer or more yellow, like the world is turning into a sepia-tone photograph.
-This is not likely to be noticeable for a long time, especially if there are no other vision problems associated with it.
+Reduced intensity or yellowing of colors | Colors may seem dimmer or more yellow, as if the world is turning into a sepia-tone photograph.
+May not be noticeable for a long time. |

-• Double vision in one eye.
-Like other symptoms, this may not be noticeable in its early stages, especially if you are already farsighted and have trouble focusing on objects close to your face.
-While double vision in both eyes is a symptom of many eye conditions, if you close one eye and still see double or multiple images in one eye, you likely have a problem in the lens of your eye leading to serious issues refracting light, and your brain is processing a poorly transmitted image.
+Double vision in one eye | Not noticeable in early stages, especially if you are already farsighted.
+If you close one eye and still see double or multiple images in one eye, you likely have a problem in the lens. |

 Cataract Treatment is Simple to Manage Over Time